Key Takeaways

 Expectations for Recipients of Benefits

-If you do begin receiving unemployment benefits, it is crucial to understand precisely what is expected of you as a recipient of temporary government assistance.
-Collecting unemployment comes with certain conditions, the most critical being you must actively search for new employment while receiving payments.
+Collecting unemployment comes with certain conditions and expectations, the most critical being that you must actively search for new employment while receiving payments.

 State agencies can request proof of your job search at any time while you claim unemployment benefits.
 You are also expected to refrain from turning down any offers of suitable employment while receiving benefits.
 In short, you must be ready, willing, and able to take on a new job and be actively seeking one.